chris-period/datadome-interstitial/README.md

 # Datadome Interstitial Reverse

+## Datadome
+    - DataDome is a "Bot & online fraud protection" service that is used in various websites.
+It's main goal is to stop bot-activity from spaming/attacking websites/services utilizing it.
+It's meant to "Detect and mitigate bot & online fraud attacks".
 ## Why
     - Only because I thought it would be a fun challenge to do.
 Haven't seen many projects/repos/posts about how it works so I thought I'd give it a shot.